Dominik-Piechota/learning/README.md

 ---

 ### :man_technologist: About me :
-- 👨‍🎓:I graduated Biotechnology at University of Technology in Lodz.
+- 👨‍🎓: I graduated Biotechnology at University of Technology in Lodz.
 For half a year I have been learning programming in Python, with use of libraries like Pandas, collections, Numpy, Matplotlib etc.

 - 👨💻: I learn on my own relying on free courses, official documentations and some books like "Python for Programmers".
 Basically,  in case of learning by practise, I create programs and scripts, part of them can be checked on repository.